Dice-Sensei/spselit-javascript/12-DOM.md

     const item = document.getElementsByTagName("a");

 Returned collection is quite specific as it **live** collection - it will get updated if another element of given type is added under element on which selection was called.
-Manipulation of given collection can be realized same way as it was **array**.
+Manipulation of given collection can be realized via functions.

+## Manipulating values

+Selected element is an object of specific type mostly [HTML Element](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) but it also provides all inherited properties and methods.

+There are lots of properties which can be read and set.

+School: We will check out only few of them.

+### innerText

+String representation of inner values - just string values.

+In leaf nodes it can be used to edit inner value.

+### style

+Contains all styles (CSS).

+It can be used to update styles for given element.

+### classList

+Collection of CSS classes associated with given element.

+It can be used to add or remove classes for given element.

+### children

+Live collection of child nodes.

+For manipulation of this collection functions must be used.
+But it is possible to add new elements and remove existing.